 3. Provide Larger Entrances And Exits

 The ducks’ entrance and exit of their coop are super important.
-The reason is because although ducks are sweet little creatures, they can be pushy.
+The reason is that although ducks are sweet little creatures, they can be pushy, and there is no orderly ‘have your ducks in a row’ when it comes to entering their coop.

 So be sure to create their entrances and exits with that in mind.
 It should be big enough for at least two ducks to enter or exit at a time.
 If not, you may come out to find that your ducks are stuck in the door of their coop.